 But don’t become discouraged.
 This sort of reaction is just further proof of the conditions on the relationship.
 A real honest love is willing to respect and accept something it doesn’t want to hear.
 A conditional love will fight back.

-But this drama is necessary.
+This drama is necessary.
 Because one of two things will emerge from it.
 Either the person will be unable to let go of their conditions and they will therefore remove themselves from your life (which, ultimately, is a good thing in most cases).
 Or, the person will be forced to appreciate you unconditionally, to love you in spite of the inconveniences you may pose to themselves or their self-esteem.

 This is really fucking hard, of course.
 But relationships are difficult by nature because people are difficult by nature.
 If life was just all fun and fellatio, then nothing good would ever get done.
 And no one would ever grow.